1981 American League Division Series: Game 5

 Goose Gossage earned his third save of the series in Game 5.

-No team had ever come back down two games to none with the first two losses at home.
+No team had ever come back down two games to none with their first two losses on the road.
 The Yankees started Ron Guidry while the Brewers went with Moose Haas.
 Guidry allowed single runs in the 2nd and 3rd on Gorman Thomas' homer and Cecil Cooper's sacrifice fly, respectively.
 The Yankees looked helpless until the bottom of the fourth.
 Reggie Jackson's titanic two-run home run in the fourth tied the game.
 Oscar Gamble followed Jackson's homer with a homer to give the Yankees a 3–2 lead.
 A forceout later in the inning scored Graig Nettles to make it 4–2.
 Dave Righetti relieved Guidry after the 4th and held the Brewers in check.
 Milwaukee would strike in the seventh on Cooper's second RBI of the game to close the gap.
 That was as close as they would get.
 Rick Cerone's homer in the seventh made it 5–3.
 The Brewers mounted a threat in the eighth.
 After recording two quick outs Goose Gossage walked Bando and Howell before getting Don Money to fly out to deep left.
 A double and a sacrifice fly put the series away as the Yankees took a commanding 7–3 lead to the ninth.
-Gossage shut the Brewers out in the ninth for his third save of the series and to keep a historical collapse from happening.
+Gossage shut the Brewers out in the ninth for his third save of the series and to keep a historic collapse from happening.